orbis-developers/viaris_node_red/README.md

 ![image](https://github.com/orbis-developers/viaris_node_red/assets/66405397/9093499c-4c55-4a5f-8dd4-435b23f3eba7)

+## Instalation
+npm install @orbis/node-red-viaris

+After installation you will find the node inside the Node-red palette.

 ## Input configuration
 viaris_node_red has to be configured with the charger serial number and the right broker mqtt credentials.